 Unarguably, channa is the king of all ingredients during iftar meals.
 Chana came in two varieties.
-Kabuli chana, typically known as garbanzo, chickpeas, or gram beans is the light tan variety.
+Black “kala” chana and Kabuli chana, typically known as garbanzo, chickpeas, or gram beans is the light tan variety.
 During Ramzan, every iteration is available and then some.
-It’s only outcome was aloo cholay, but it wasn’t the most sought out dish.
-The chickpeas flour “besan” is the batter for everything possible deep fried as dumpling of sorts.
-Plain pakora (fritter) with onions and chillies, or just onions, battered potato pakora, Mirch (chilies) stuffed and battered and slowly deep fried, battered spinach, battered spiced mashed potatoes, and baingany, the thin sliced eggplant lightly battered and fried to perfection along with any other combination possible, makes its appearance at the dastarkhwan.
+A certain outcome was aloo cholay, but it wasn’t the most sought out dish.
+The chickpeas flour “besan” is the batter for everything possible deep-fried as dumplings of sorts.
+Plain pakora (fritter) with onions and chilies, or just onions, battered potato pakora, Mirch (chilies) stuffed and battered and slowly deep-fried, battered spinach, battered spiced mashed potatoes, and baingany, the thin-sliced eggplant lightly battered and fried to perfection along with any other combination possible, makes its appearance at the dastarkhwan.

 The wok was the most used cookware and though most of the food was deep fried, I rarely saw any spillage of oil.
 Nanna, Bari Ammi, Mammi, Ammi and all my khalas (if present) were the epitome of patience when it came to cooking.
 Additionally, the masoor dal would be soaked throughout the day, and then milled on “sil batta” grinding stone, into a paste with perfect grainy texture that would produce a crumbly yet moist sensation with each bite.
 Sometimes, these fritters would be a blend of different daal (pulses), and each one maintained its own unique flavor.
 Often enough, the besan dumplings would show up as dahi phulki.
 There was“aloo dum” , sliced boiled potatoes in a dip of yogurt, ground up red chili powder and salt.